 Family Heart Conditions

-You do not necessarily need to show any symptoms of an unhealthy heart to apply for ECG testing and other related heart scans.
-For example, if a close family member has a heart condition that can be inherited, you should look into booking a heart scan.
-Even if there are no signs of any problems, it can still provide great peace of mind to find out for sure.
+For example, if a close family member has a heart condition that can be inherited (such as cardiomyopathy), you should look into booking a private heart scan.
+Even if you are not experiencing any symptoms, undergoing an echocardiogram can still provide great peace of mind.

 Knowledge is Power